In the world of chemistry, the driving force of most chemical reactions is Catalysis.

 You might be wondering what this "magic" called Catalysis is and what it's all about, well the answer is very simple.
 Catalysis is simply the process of slowing down or speeding up the rate at which chemical reactants undergo a chemical reaction by the integration of a catalyst.

 A Catalyst is a substance that speeds up or slows down a chemical reaction without undergoing any change.
-It facilitates the reaction by reducing or increasing the Activation energies of the reactants involved in order to speed up or slow down the reaction as intended.
+It facilitates the reaction by reducing or increasing the Activation energies of the reactants involved to speed up or slow down the reaction as intended.

 Types of Catalysis